 I am sharing what I did with this $1.50 thrift store picture and yard sale knobs:

-Looking at it now, it matches my fall décor!
-The picture was only cardboard though, so I removed it and created this:
+Looking at it now, it matches my Fall décor!
+The picture was only cardboard though, so I removed it and created this instead:

 It’s a chalkboard and a place to hang your favorite necklaces…or lanyards…or whatever else might fit on a small knob.